Topic List

 Definition: large language model

 An AI system that analyzes enormous quantities of natural language (millions and billions of sentences).
-The large language model (LLM) uses determines the word patterns in this input to create an "inference engine" that generates original content based on queries from the user.
+The large language model (LLM) uses the word patterns in this input to create an "inference engine" that generates original content based on prompts from the user.
 The LLM is "trained" on the language data, and the training phase, which takes the most computer time, is the first step.
 See supervised learning.

 Large language models (LLMs) differ from AI robots designed to handle mechanical tasks.
 While robots may employ language models to interact with the user in natural language, they employ machine vision and other technologies to determine how to perform their mechanical routine.